Nomagno/Halfive/docs/HWVM_SPEC.md

 #### It is encouraged to denote two basic memory units trough constants, variables, or identifiers: `HWVM_MEMSIZE`, and `HWVM_MEMSMALL`. `HWVM_MEMSIZE` denotes the basic amount of bytes/integers that may be allocated, and is 0x1000. `HWVM_MEMSMALL` denotes a fraction of `HWVM_MEMSIZE`, meant for more precise assignments, 0x400.

-#### Note: Altough bytes can only hold 8 bits of information, and so literals may only range from 0x00 to 0xFF, the address space of the VM is 16 bits, and the machine must hence be able to read addresses ranging from 0x0000 to 0xFFFF.
+#### Note: Altough bytes can only hold 8 bits of information, and so literals may only range from 0x00 to 0xFF, the address space of the VM is 16 bits, and the machine must hence be able to read addresses ranging from 0x0000 to 0xFFFF. *Pointers are memory addresses read as the value of two contiguous bytes from memory*

 ### There are two structures inside the code member:
 #### The instruction storage can hold 0x4000 bytes/ints, or four times the value of HWVM_MEMSIZE.
-#### The operand storage can hold at least 0x4000 GROUPS OF FOUR INTEGERS, that is three arguments and a literal specifier.
-The literal specifier denotes which of the three first operands are arguments, from left to right, in THE LEAST THREE SIGNIFICANT BINARY BITS: 111 (7) means all three are arguments are literals, 110 (6) means only the first two, 101 (5) means only the first and third, 100 (4) means only the first, 010 (2) means only the second, 001 (1) means only the third, 011 (3) means the second and third, and 000 (0) means none are literals.
+#### The operand storage can hold at least 0x4000 GROUPS OF FOUR INTEGERS, that is three arguments and a literal/pointer specifier.
+The literal/pointer specifier denotes which of the three first operands are literals, from left to right, in THE LEAST THREE SIGNIFICANT BINARY BITS, AND THEY ARE POINTERS IF THE FOURTH IS ONE: 1111 means all three are arguments are pointers, 0110 means only the first two are literals, 1101 means only the first and third are pointers, 1100 means only the first is a pointer, 0010 means only the second is literal, 1001 means only the third is a pointer.
 Those arguments that are not literals are implicitly addresses.
 #### Each row (of 4 elements) of the two dimensional operand array corresponds to the same index of the onedimensional instruction array, and each instruction takes a fixed number of arguments.
 Hence, it is unambiguous which operands have to be read at each index of the operand array.
 #### Both of these blocks of memory SHALL be filled prior to execution, be it reading from the later specified assembly, the later specified binary format, or some other format.